AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 permalink: /integration-cds/getting-started/
 redirect_from:
  - /integration-dynamics/getting-started/
+typora-root-url: ../
 ---

 <p class="lead">Get acquainted with the plugin, learn how to install and configure it properly and learn about its features and capabilities.</p>

-## Get your Dynamics 365 organization ready
+## Get your CDS / Dynamics 365 organization ready

-Dynamics 365 Integration is a WordPress plugin that lets WordPress and Dynamics 365 work together.
+CDS Integration is a WordPress plugin that makes WordPress and CDS / Dynamics 365 work together.
 It is not a stand-alone CRM solution.

-If you don't have a Dynamics 365 organization yet, you can sign up for a free trial at [trials.dynamics.com](https://trials.dynamics.com/).
+If you don't have a CDS / Dynamics 365 organization yet, you can sign up for a free trial at [trials.dynamics.com](https://trials.dynamics.com/).

 ## Get the plugin

 Enter your WordPress Admin Area and go to *Plugins > Add New*.
-Enter *"Dynamics 365 Integration"* into the search box, hit Enter.
+Enter *"CDS Integration"* into the search box, hit Enter.
 Locate the plugin, click *Install Now*, then *Activate*.
 Alternatively, go to [WordPress.org](https://wordpress.org/plugins/integration-cds/) and download the latest version of the plugin and install it manually.

+Install the AlexaCRM solution for WordPress integration, as well as the premium add-on, *CDS Integration Premium,* to access features described in this walkthrough.

 ## Get credentials

 > Dynamics 365 supports several deployment and authentication scenarios.
 This tutorial assumes Dynamics 365 Online and Server-to-Server authentication with an application user.

-Connecting to Dynamics 365 Online Web API means several things:
+Connecting to CDS or Dynamics 365 Online Web API means several things:

 1. Creating an app registration in Azure Active Directory and client secret (application password), granting it permissions
 2. Creating an application user in CRM and associating it with the newly created app registration
 3. Using app registration ID and client secret to get a token from Azure Active Directory

-Create a new app registration in Azure Active Directory, go to app registration *Settings / Required permissions.* Add a new permission, *Dynamics 365 Online / Access Dynamics 365 as organization users.* Then go to *Settings / Keys* and create a new password (client secret, or application password). **On Save, copy the displayed key for further use -- it will only be shown once.**
+Create a new app registration in Azure Active Directory, go to app registration *API permissions.* Add a new permission, *Access Common Data Service as organization users.* Then go to *Certificates & secrets* and create a new client secret. **On Save, copy the displayed key for further use -- it will only be shown once.**

 Copy the Application ID as well.
 This, and the password created moments before, comprise the credentials required for successful authentication